madbaker/madbaker-blog/src/content/pages/about/index.md

 ## Things I'm doing

-- I'm mixing scones, rolling cinnamon buns and stuffing croissants most mornings at [Union Pacific Coffee](https://www.unionpacificcoffee.ca/) in Victoria, BC.

 - My podcast, [Rise Up!
 The Baker Podcast](http://riseuppod.com) has been going since 2018.
 I have conversations with professional bakers and bakery owners from around the world.

 - I founded an online community for professional bakers and bakery owners in 2020, called [Bakers4Bakers](https://bakers4bakers.org)

+- I'm mixing scones, rolling cinnamon buns and stuffing croissants most mornings at [Union Pacific Coffee](https://www.unionpacificcoffee.ca/) in Victoria, BC.

 ## Things I've done

 If you're inclined to dig through my [writing archives](/writing/) you'll uncover a few layers of past projects and adventures.
 Some work highlights from front to back:

 - I was a coach at [Seth Godin's altMBA](https://altmba.com) program and head coach of Akimbo's [Story Skills Workshop](https://storyrepublic.com/#workshop) from 2017 through 2022.

-- My friend Bernadette and I launched [the Right Company](https://therightcompany.co) in 2018 and I was the Chief Community Advocate there until the end of 2021.
+- My friend Bernadette Jiwa and I launched [the Right Company](https://therightcompany.co) in 2018 and I was the Chief Community Advocate there until the end of 2021.

 - I've run a few bakeries.
 Cindy and I opened Orange Boot Bakery in 2011 and ran it for five years.
 There was a proto-Orange Boot, run out of my garage, starting around 2008.
 And there was a post-Orange Boot, called (creatively) The Backyard Bakery, back in the garage, after we closed Orange Boot in 2015.